WordPress/gutenberg/docs/meta-box.md

-A copy of the global `$wp_meta_boxes` is made then filtered through `apply_filters( 'filter_gutenberg_meta_boxes', $_meta_boxes_copy );`, which will strip out any core meta boxes along with standard custom taxonomy meta boxes.
+A copy of the global `$wp_meta_boxes` is made then filtered through `apply_filters( 'filter_gutenberg_meta_boxes', $_meta_boxes_copy );`, which will strip out any core meta boxes, standard custom taxonomy meta boxes, and any meta boxes that have declared themselves as only existing for backwards compatibility purposes.

 Then each location for this particular type of meta box is checked for whether it is active.
 If it is not empty a value of true is stored, if it is empty a value